nishnik/nishnik.github.io/_posts/2016-6-27-GSoC-Fifth-Week.md

 Then we have to find its equal degree factorization, I have implemented it and I am testing it with different cases.
 It will run on every input provided from distinct-degree factorization, and break it into polynomials with equal degrees.
 <br/>
-Current I am working on Cantor-Zassenhaus's algorithm.
+Currently I am implementing Cantor-Zassenhaus's algorithm.